 The NSX Advanced Load Balancer takes the following measures to verify connectivity with vCenter on an ongoing basis.

-2. 5-second probe: The Controller polls the vCenter every 5 seconds for changes in objects such as virtual machines, datacenters, clusters, networks, and ESX hosts.
+2. 5-second probe: The Controller polls the vCenter every five seconds for changes in objects such as virtual machines, datacenters, clusters, networks, and ESXi hosts.

 3. 1-minute probe: The Controller polls the vCenter once every minute to retrieve vCenter performance stats for the SE VMs and back-end server VMs configured in the pools.

-4. 5-minute probe: The Controller issues an ssh probe to all the ESX hosts present in the datacenter.
-This ensures that connectivity is still intact between the NSX Advanced Load Balancer Controller and the ESX host.
-The vmdk for the SE VM gets transferred directly to the ESX host.
+4. 5-minute probe: The Controller issues an ssh probe to all the ESXi hosts present in the datacenter.
+This ensures that connectivity is still intact between the NSX Advanced Load Balancer Controller and the ESXi host.
+The vmdk for the SE VM gets transferred directly to the ESXi host.

-The Controller also initiates a new connection request every 5 minutes to ensure that the user credentials configured for the vCenter cloud are valid. vCenter credentials are changed once every 6 months or 1 year, depending on the security policy followed by the customer.
+The Controller also initiates a new connection request every five minutes to ensure that the user credentials configured for the vCenter cloud are valid. vCenter credentials are changed once every six months or one year, depending on the security policy followed by the customer.

 High Availability